About Me

 Teaching

-• Psychoanalytic Perspectives on Gender, Race, Sexuality and Culture (20 weeks), Psychoanalytic Psychotherapy Training Program, MN Psychoanalytic Society and Institute, Fall 2022 - present
+• Psychoanalytic Perspectives on Gender, Race, Sexuality and Culture (20 weeks), Psychoanalytic Psychotherapy Training Program, Minnesota Psychoanalytic Society and Institute, March 2022 - February 2025

-• Gender and Sexuality in Psychoanalysis (10 weeks), Psychoanalytic Psychotherapy Training Program, MN Psychoanalytic Society and Institute, Spring 2022
+• Gender and Sexuality in Psychoanalysis (10 weeks), Psychoanalytic Psychotherapy Training Program, Minnesota Psychoanalytic Society and Institute, Spring 2022

 PRESENTATIONS